-Reasons for not stretching or foam rolling often include not having the time and it being uncomfortable - or, in the case of foam rolling, even painful.
+Reasons for not stretching or using one of the best foam rollers often include not having the time and it being uncomfortable - or, in the case of foam rolling, even painful.

 There’s no way around it: if you’re new to foam rolling the first few times you do it you are going to experience pain.

 In some cases, it can be excruciating, so much so that some people vow never to do it again.
 But be assured that pain is good pain – your muscles are stretching, knots are working loose and bloodflow to the muscle is increasing, helping recovery.